A Comprehensive Guide to Puppy Proofing Your Home – A View Through Your Dog’s Eyes

 Keeping your house puppy-safe should be a priority if you own a pup.
-There are countless items lying around that could cause harm if consumed by them.
+Countless items lying around could cause harm if consumed by them.
 Puppies can’t tell the difference between edible & inedible objects, which is why it’s essential to take steps to secure them before bringing your pup home.
+By now, I’m sure you’ve conducted your fair share of research and have gained a solid understanding of adequately caring for your adorable new puppy.
 Puppies are still learning the difference between things they can and cannot consume.
 So, whether it’s a delicious snack or something they can chew on, they have yet to figure out which items are safe.
 Acquiring knowledge to safeguard your pup’s health and safety is developed over time with training and nurturing.
 Puppy-proofing your home is essential to protect your puppy from potentially dangerous things, illness, and avoidable vet visits.

 What is Puppy Proofing, and Why is it Important?